 The North Island brown kiwi (Apteryx mantelli) has reddish-brown plumage and a quick temper.
 It was once widespread in lowland bush throughout the North Island.
 By 2002 there were an estimated 25,000 left – about 8,000 each in Northland, the east coast from Hawke’s Bay to the Bay of Plenty, and on the west coast including the King Country, Taranaki and Whanganui.
 There are also 1,000 birds in the Coromandel.
 In Northland, brown kiwi have colonised pine forests.

 Once thought to be a variety of brown kiwi, tokoeka (Apteryx australis) are now considered a separate species.
 They are larger, with softer plumage and more communal habits than the North Island brown kiwi.
 Some 20,000 live on Stewart Island and about 13,000 in Fiordland.
 Habitats range from high, snowy mountains to sandy coasts.
 One form, the Haast tokoeka, is a rare, shy bird of South Westland, inland from Haast.
-Its population is thought to be about 300 birds.
+In 2020 its population was thought to be about 400 birds.

 The rowi (Apteryx rowi) is the rarest species.
 In 2015 there were only 450, in the Ōkārito region of Westland.
 Unlike other brown kiwi, they have greyish colouring and white patches on the face.